 - To attain a deeper understanding of issues.
 It's one thing to read about the political economy of the rainforest; it's another thing to see clear-cut areas that will soon be abandoned.

 - To finish your studies in less time.
 By completing credits during the summer, you can earn your degree sooner.
 The journalism adviser can help you chart a course of study that includes study abroad.

 - To get international reporting experience.
 Students with previous internship experience may even get to do internships while studying abroad.
 Either way, you get a clip you wouldn't have gotten otherwise.

 - To challenge yourself . . . while having fun!

-The School also offers the International Journalism Travel Award for graduate students.
-It is a $2,000 award for students pursuing a career in international journalism.
+The School of Journalism offers a $2,000 award for students pursuing a career in international journalism.